for-giobbe/PAINT/markdowns/part_4.md

-# Weighted Gene Coexpression Network in crema
+# expression analyses in crema

 *environiment:* yaml.WGCNA

-*aim:* retrieve genes associate to short-term and long-term EFN feeding with a WGCN approach
+*aim:* retrieve genes associate to short-term and long-term extra-floral nectar feeding with a WGCN approach

 ---